-In this detailed guide, we have reviewed possible scenarios you can find yourself in as well as different ways to proceed, depending on the situation.
+In this detailed article, we review possible scenarios you can find yourself in, as well as different ways to act.
 We will also cover some common questions about pests in rentals.

 When Are Landlords Responsible for Pest Control